airsonic/airsonic-docs/configure/jukebox.md

 ### Docker

 - Ensure that the docker user (passed through `--user` in the docker run) command has access to the `/dev/snd` device.
 Typically this can be done on most distros by adding the user to the `audio` group.
-You can alternatively use the `--add-group` flag to add the `audio` group the the user.
+You can alternatively use the `--group-add` flag to add the `audio` group the the user.
 - Pass the `--device /dev/snd` argument for docker run.
 See the [docker documentation](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) for more details.
 - You can mount a copy of the `sound.properties` file to `/usr/lib/jvm/java-1.8-openjdk/jre/lib/sound.properties` inside the container.